LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/html-me-part1.rst

 pause and commit any time you reach a natural stopping point or complete a coherent chunk of work.

+Now that you have made a new commit, push your work to your remote repository using the ``git push`` command.

 Done!
 ------